Sanford Clinic

 Between 6-8 weeks of age your kitten should receive the first FVRCP vaccine, a FVRCP booster at 10-12 weeks, and the third booster at 14-16 weeks.
 The rabies vaccine should be given at 12-16 weeks of age.

+At this time, we do NOT offer dental services at our Sanford Clinic, but YES we do recommend you take your pet to your vet for regular oral check ups.
 Bad breath from your pet is no smiling matter.
 Oral disease can lead to serious consequences for both cats and dogs.
 This can include serious infections, severe pain and even organ damage.
 With regular oral health maintenance and check-ups, most of these problems can be avoided.
 Check your pet between visits for these warning signs:

 • Tartar buildup on the teeth